- PSY 338

 - Fellow of the American Psychological Association, Division 2

 Professor Wang joined UCF in 1986 after having earned his degree from SUNY at Stony Brook and teaching in the University of Maryland’s European Division.
 His research interests lie in the general experimental area of psychology.
-Current investigations include sources of individual differences in learning and retention and a study of false memory reaction times.
+He has also conducted personality research including the areas of emotional intelligence and passionate love.

 I welcome the opportunity to mentor and collaborate with all students who possess a spirit of intellectual inquiry and an interest in research.
 For many years, I have served as thesis chair for Honors in the Major students studying topics as diverse as emotional intelligence, attitudes toward affirmative action, and false memory reaction times.